-While putting the funding application together for this funding, we ran focus groups with 17 people with POTS and those who support people with POTS (and received emails from some who couldn’t attend with their thoughts).
-We discussed together what we wanted to gain funding for and specific considerations for people with POTS.
+While putting the funding application together for this funding, we ran focus groups with 17 people with PoTS and those who support people with PoTS (and received emails from some who couldn’t attend with their thoughts).
+We discussed together what we wanted to gain funding for and specific considerations for people with PoTS.
 We successfully received the funding from the British Heart Foundation.
-We aim to find out if people with POTS will enrol on, and complete, a supervised active living programme.
+We aim to find out if people with PoTS will enrol on, and complete, a supervised active living programme.

 Stage 1 – completed

-To co-produce the intervention with people affected by POTS and other relevant stakeholders.
+To co-create the intervention with people affected by POTS and other relevant stakeholders.
 To do this, we held a series of workshops with people who have been diagnosed with POTS, friends and family members, physiotherapists, nurses, and academics.

-We used a series of co-creation activities to explore and understand from a variety of viewpoints what kind of lifestyle and exercise intervention might be useful and manageable for people with POTS.
+We used a series of co-creation activities to explore and understand from a variety of viewpoints what kind of lifestyle and exercise intervention might be useful and manageable for people with PoTS.